Rationality of cohomological descendent series for Quot schemes on surfaces with $p_g=0$

 \begin{proof} For a pure one-dimensional sheaf $E$ on a smooth surface,

 For a zero-dimensional sheaf $T$,

-Applying $\mathcal H om(-,\omega_S)$ to the short exact sequence therefore collapses the long exact sequence in local Ext to the one displayed.
+Applying $\mathcal H om(-,\omega_S)$ to the short exact sequence therefore reduces the long exact sequence in local Ext to the one displayed.
 Applying the same argument again shows that the construction is involutive. \end{proof}